million12/linodeapi/README.md

 You can install all above using `yum install NAME` (RHEL) or `apt-get install NAME` (Fedora, Debian, Ubuntu) or `brew install NAME` (OSX).

 Once you have them all, run `./linode`.
-It will download required LinodeAPI macros.
-You can also symlink `linode` to your PATH to make it easily available everywhere.
+You can also symlink `linode` tool to your `$PATH` to make it available everywhere.

 ## Environment variables
 You need environmental variables with keys for Linode API access and GitHub for accessing your cloud-config file (which might be inside a private repository).
 Note: in the future we would like  See Linode/GitHub documentation.